Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 - PetaLinux (2020.2 or later)

 ## Write to SD card
-Using the downloaded image, petalinux-sdimage.wic, write the image into an sdcard that is plugged into the computer.
+Using the downloaded petalinux-sdimage.wic, write the image into an sdcard that is plugged into the computer.
 You can use one of the following tools to write the disk image, and instructions are outlined in the following resources:
 - Balena Etcher
 [Download] (https://www.balena.io/etcher/ )
 - Win32 Disk Image